 The slow pace meant that we were getting late on our program.We would probably reach Lo-Manthang one day later as planned.
 This bothered me a bit, since our permit allowed us only a short stay in the region and I wanted to explore the mountains around Lo.
 Nara stayed very flexible and managed to find solutions.
 In the end we decided to continue at our rhythm and use the bus for a part of the return trip to shorten it.

-The village of Ghemi was supposed to be our spot for lunch.
+The village of Ghami was supposed to be our spot for lunch.
 But the lodge was excellent and the surrounding worth exploring.
 We decided to overnight here, changing our plans again.
-Now we were 2 days behind schedule!
+Now we were 2 days behind schedule !
 However I did not regret it for a second, as Ghami was to become the highlight of the trip.
-Since we spent the afternoon and the evening in the village, we we able to attend a puja at the local gompa.
+Since we spent the afternoon and the evening in the village, we able to attend a puja at the local gompa.
 We had all the time for a stroll to the long mani wall and the beautiful valley North of it.
-The sunset behind the old chörtens was amazing.
+The sunset behind the old chörtens was really amazing.

 The following Nara I was ready for a longer hiking day and Nara agreed to split our group of two at the village of Dhakmar.
 We would all hike to Tsarang but Nara and I would be passing the Mui-La, a 4000 meters pass.Then we visited the very old Ghar Gompa.
 That trail is not the normal route.
 It was a wonderful day: we saw blue goats on the way before the long descend to Tsarang.

 From Tsarang, the trail became less interesting and we reached Lo-Manthang on the 14th of November.

 I warmly recommend Nara for any hike in Nepal.
 Always smiling – like all Nepalese – he managed our Upper Mustang trip very professionally.
 This was not so easy as it looks, because there were conflicting ideas among the two of us hiking with him.
 You can contact him by using the e-mails and phone numbers he provided on this blog.